Linux & macOS¶

 A message like the following will be shown if all the tests were run successfully:

 Tests are skipped when the license is invalid/expired/doesn’t exist or if functionally is not supported on the OS/platform.
-For example, when using an license file that contains only license for the OEChem TK, a large number of tests will be skipped:
+For example, when using a license file that only contains an OEChem TK license, a large number of tests will be skipped:

 SSSSSSSSSSSSSSS.......SSSSSSSSSSSSSSSSSSS ---------------------------------------------------------------------- Ran 42 tests in 0.956s OK (SKIP=34)

-Similarly, FastROCS tests are skipped on OS X, Windows, and Linux systems without appropriate GPU hardware since FastROCS functionality is not available.
+Similarly, FastROCS, GPU-OMEGA, and GPU-GRAPHSIM tests are skipped on macOS, Windows, and Linux systems without appropriate GPU hardware since their functionality is not available.